JetBrains/godot-support/readme.md

 Rider is JetBrains' cross platform .NET IDE, based on ReSharper and the IntelliJ Platform.
 It can be used on Windows, Mac and Linux providing rich code navigation, inspections and refactorings.

+# GdScript plugin for all JetBrains IDEs

+Todo: Add information here

 # Features

 | Feature                                                                | GDScript | C#  | Details                                                                                                                                                                                                                  |